tweag/hope-sec-dev-workshop-2024/README.md

-# Template Repository - Shifting Security Left a Hands On Workshop
+# Mastering Security in Development - H.O.P.E 2024

+H.O.P.E. stands for Hackers On Planet Earth, one of the oldest hacker events in the world.

-The following repository contains training material workshops on shifting security left.
+The following repository contains training material workshops on mastring security in the software development process.

-This workshop is held at venue `X` on `DATE` at `TIME`.
+This workshop is held at [H.O.P.E 2024 in NYC at St John's University](https://www.hope.net/workshops.html)

 ## Workshop Outline

-*Shifting Security Left a Hands On Workshop* provides participants with an introduction to baking security into the software development process and leveraging DevSecOps tooling to support this.

-Attendees will learn about setting up a local development environment which includes security tools such as IDE plugins.
-Students will then progress into learning how to use DevSecOps pipelines to detect security issues such as accidentally committed secrets.

-The workshop will then wrap up with tips on how to handle secure deployments and a look to what the future holds in this space.
+This is a hands-on workshop that provides participants with an introduction to secure software development and leveraging DevSecOps tooling to aid in this.
+Participants will learn about setting up a local development environment that includes security tooling.
+Following this, they will progress into learning how to use DevSecOps tooling within GitHub to detect security issues and flag accidentally committed secrets.
+The workshop will then conclude with a review of how GitHub runners and other features can be used to aid in secure deployments.

+For the purposes of th workshop the local development environment will leverage GitHub CodeSpaces.

 ## Pre-setup Phase